-I’m not sure how the subject came up, but one time I asked Glenn that during his time in the 6-team league … where were fans the rudest? [the answer in a second or two] He pointed out that when you play goal, you hear everything.
-And that rude fans sometimes say the meanest things, and they don’t really know the person they’re talking about.
+I’m not sure how the subject came up, but one time I asked Glenn that during his time in the 6-team league … where were fans the rudest? [the answer is coming right up] He pointed out that when you play goal, you hear everything … and that rude fans sometimes say the meanest things — and they don’t really know the person they’re talking about.
 Nor do some care.
 The rudest fans — according to Glenn — are in Madison Square Garden in New York City.
+Second, Philadelphia.

 Glenn feels that people with a high education will sometimes talk down to him.
 “The most ignorant, arrogant people are the educated ones,” he says.

-I’m reminded of the quote by the founder of the Holiday Inn hotel chain, Charles Kemmons Wilson of Arkansas — who hadn’t finished high school.
-A reporter once asked the multi-millionaire why he was so successful … because, after all, he didn’t get through high school.
+I’m reminded of the quote by the founder of the Holiday Inn hotel chain, Charles Kemmons Wilson of Arkansas.
+A reporter once asked the multi-millionaire why he was so successful … because, after all, he hadn’t completed high school.
 His response?
 Because Wilson didn’t have a formal education, he said he had to “use his brains.”